rchau8502/ScholarHarvester/README.md

 # run unit and integration tests across apps
 make test

+# start the stack in detached (production-like) mode
+make up

+# stop the detached stack and remove containers
+make down
 ```

+Refer to [`docs/OPERATIONS.md`](docs/OPERATIONS.md) for a deeper runbook covering log inspection and environment-specific notes.

 Each application ships with its own README that details architecture, configuration, and contributing notes: